JoeMarxYT/SpartanJoe-HLSL/README.md

 2. Create a new `render_method_option` tag.
 Check the parameters of the HLSL file then add them there.
    For example. `transparent_generic.fx` has the float4 (rgba) parameter `plasma_color`, add that in the render_method_option then set it to rgba color.
-Float1 paramters are under `real`
+Float1 paramters are under `real`, float3 params are `rgb color` and float4 ones are `argb color`

 Return to the `render_method_definition` tag you modified then link the `render_method_option` tag in the option tag reference.
+Make sure to backup the old one.
 ![param fx](https://github.com/SpartanJoe193/SpartanJoe-HLSL/blob/main/pics/fx%20file%20parameter.png?raw=true)
 ![param setup](https://github.com/SpartanJoe193/SpartanJoe-HLSL/blob/main/pics/parameters%20in%20option.png?raw=true)

 ### We will now create compile the actual shaders
 3. Extract the tags and source folder the to the `H3EK` root directory e.g. `F:/Steam/steampps/common/H3EK`.
-The tags folder already has the necessary shader tags and sample tags that use them
+The tags folder already has the necessary shader tags and sample tags that use them.
+ALWAYS BACK UP THE ORIGINAL RENDER METHOD DEFINITION TAGS.

 4. Run the following commands:
    ```